RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.3_configure.md

 # Setup

 As a preqrequisite to running these labs, you will need access to an OpenShift v4.x cluster.
-You should also have a few tools installed:
+You should also have a few things preconfigured which we'll verify now.

-1.  `oc` OpenShift command line tool
-2.  `kn` Serverless command line tool
-3.  `stern` For viewing logs

 ## Knative Serving
 Knative serving has already been installed for you.
 Verify it now.